 The Hole Patterns

 So, what’s the secret behind these new filter baskets?
 Well, it all comes down to the pattern of holes at the bottom of the basket.
-Manufacturers have entirely reimagined the way these holes are laid out to ensure even extraction and faster flow through the coffee bed.
+Manufacturers have totally reimagined the way these holes are laid out to ensure even extraction and faster flow through the coffee bed.
 This allows baristas to utilize finer grind sizes and achieve higher extraction yields.
 Sounds pretty cool, right?

 Nevertheless here’s the interesting part.
 The baskets we tested had different hole patterns, and they seemed to take contradictory approaches to maximizing flow.
 It was a little puzzling, so we reached out to Professor Abbott for some help in analyzing these hole patterns.